The GR20 will humble anyone willing to tackle it, but the toughest trail in Europe is also the most rewarding, that is, if you come prepared.

 Day 9: Start the south section of the GR20 trail to the Capanelle gîte

-Your first day of trekking the south part of the GR20 begins on day nine.
+The first day of your hiking tour of the south GR20 trail begins on day nine.
 You’ll start with a demanding climb to Bocca Palmente.
 You’ll have some time to catch your breath as you admire the views.
 After passing the crest, you’ll traverse past many rustic sheepfolds and arrive at Capanelle, where you’ll spend the night.
 You’ll hike for 14 kilometers (almost 9 miles), as well as gain 1,155 meters (500 feet).
 It takes five hours to reach the gîte.

 Day 10: From the picturesque sheepfolds of Traghjete to the Col de Verde